 Now weigh out and stir in the remaining ingredients.

-You will now fill two 75 gram white styrene deodorant tubes with your cracked heel repair balm.
+You will now fill two 75 gram white styrene deodorant tubes with your cracked heel salve.
 To fill these deodorant tubes, first place the container upside down, with cap and disc insert in place and the base off.
 Fill the tubes with the now liquid cracked heel repair balm from the bottom, up to the plunger (the internal mechanism with three oblong holes that will move the product upward).
 Be sure not to fill above the plunger or the tube will not function properly.

 To use, unscrew the cap and remove the disc.
 Then simply twist up to dispense product for use.
 Apply and massage in as desired.